 £100 for an advent calendar?
 Really?

-I am having a bit of a rant this weekend, as I think about how to spend less at Christmas.
+I am having a bit of a rant this year, as I think about how to spend less at Christmas.
 This whole business of expensive advent calendars has really pissed me off.
-My original rant started on Friday night and I wrote about why I think social media makes us spend more money.
+My original rant was about why I think social media makes us spend more money.
 I have continued to think about this and it’s REALLY annoying me.